ZZZZZZZZZED/leaf-GUI/README.md

             csvfile.write(csv_content)
 ```

-The above code block shows the efforts made in the [original script](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/examples/smart_city_traffic/main.py#L66-L72) in order to visualize some power meters, however this code is not reusable and complex.
-Even with continued use of this method, some leaf simulator characteristics such as [sampling frequency](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/leaf/power.py#L182) and [delay](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/leaf/power.py#L200-L207) are difficult to solve while using above method.
+The above code block shows the efforts made in the [original script](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/examples/smart_city_traffic/main.py#L66-L72) to visualize some power meters; however, this code is not reusable and complex.
+Moreover, even with continued use of this method, some leaf simulator characteristics such as [sampling frequency](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/leaf/power.py#L182) and [delay](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/leaf/power.py#L200-L207) are difficult to solve while using above method.

 So, a more convinent method would be: